I. Introduction and Purpose

 1. Endangering or causing physical harm to any person.
 Causing reasonable apprehension of such harm.
 Other conduct which endangers the health or safety of any person including, but not limited to: verbal abuse, threats, intimidation, harassment or coercion.
 Harassment via electronic modes of communication, including but not limited to: electronic mail, text messaging, and Internet sites.

 2. Sexual assault, attempted sexual assault, other non-consensual sexual activity, or sexual harassment.
+See the Title IX section for additional information.

 3. Attempted or actual theft, wrongful appropriation, and/or damage to property or of services belonging to the University, a member of the University community, or other entities permanently or temporarily associated with the University, or knowingly possessing stolen property.
+Damage to, destruction of, vandalizing, and/or unauthorized selling of University property or property belonging to others.

 4. Dishonesty or furnishing false information to the University.
 Furnishing false information to the University during the investigation or hearing of a disciplinary matter.